hx2A/py5website/reference/sketch_rect_mode.rst

 .. title: rect_mode()
 .. slug: rect_mode
-.. date: 2021-02-13 18:02:35 UTC+00:00
+.. date: 2021-03-04 20:16:29 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 rect_mode() documentation
 .. type: text

-Modifies the location from which rectangles are drawn by changing the way in which parameters given to ``rect()`` are intepreted.
+Modifies the location from which rectangles are drawn by changing the way in which parameters given to :doc:`rect` are intepreted.

 Examples
 ========